armandofox/armandofox.github.io/_pages/music-theater/1p-sunday.md

 > It has no presence, no passion, no life.<br/>
 > It's neither pastoral nor lyrical---You don't suppose that it's satirical?<br/>
-> It's so mechanical, methodical---It might be in some dreary socialistic periodical...
+> It's so mechanical, methodical---It might be in some dreary socialistic periodical...<br/>

 What's fairly hilarious is that the music of the song is a parody of the lyrics: it is borderline-atonally structured to a wincing, almost academically dreary degree, a song that feels more *constructed *according to compositional rules than *composed *from an inspired melody and harmony.
 No life, indeed.